waii-ai/waii-sdk-js/README.md

 - `params` (optional): An object containing the get generated query history request parameters.

 - `signal` (optional): An AbortSignal object for aborting the request.

-Certainly!
-Here's the documentation for the `GetGeneratedQueryHistoryResponse` object:

 #### Returns: